CMSgov/price-transparency-guide-validator/README.md

 Tool for validating health coverage machine-readable files.

 Options:
-  -h, --help                                       display help for command
+  -d, --debug                                      show debug output -h, --help                                       display help for command

 Commands:
-  validate [options] <data-file> <schema-version>  Validate a file against a specific published version of a CMS schema. update                                           Update the available schemas from the CMS repository. help [command]                                   display help for command
+  validate [options] <data-file> <schema-version>  Validate a file against a specific published version of a CMS schema. from-url [options] <data-url> <schema-version>   Validate the file retrieved from a URL against a specific published version of a CMS schema. update                                           Update the available schemas from the CMS repository. help [command]                                   display help for command
 ```